Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session Extra 2.md

 If you read my note about [[Kubewekend Session Extra 2#Container Services in RKE2|Container Services in RKE2]] above and the issue, you will understand RKE2 will separate two process to running container with separate `containerd`, and you can get that distinguish

-- `containerd` of RKE2 at `/var/lib/rancher/rke2/bin` and `/var/lib/rancher/rke2/data/v1.xx.xx/bin`, it will contain `containerd`, `kubectl`, ...
-But you know why it not export into your **$PATH** and If I don't get wrong about it, this only spend for `RKE2` stuff, like `kube-proxy`, `CNI`, `Ingress`, ...
+- RKE2 installs its `containerd` and other binaries (like `kubectl`) in paths such as `/var/lib/rancher/rke2/bin` and `/var/lib/rancher/rke2/data/v1.xx.xx/bin`.
+These are not exported to your **$PATH** because they're primarily for RKE2's internal components, like `kube-proxy`, CNI, and Ingress, and it uses a specific socket at `/run/k3s/containerd.sock`.
-- `containerd` of host at `/usr/bin` and this one already include in **$PATH**, ...
-In some case, I will actual remove by `RKE2-agent` after reboot, believe me sometime `runc` and `containerd` actual not found in your host.
-Explore installation at [Containerd - Getting Started](https://github.com/containerd/containerd/blob/main/docs/getting-started.md).
-And this one spent for running `containerd` socket
+- **If you opt for the HAMI solution**, you'll install a separate host `containerd` at `/usr/bin`, which _is_ typically included in your **$PATH**.
+In some cases, `runc` and `containerd` might even disappear from your host after a reboot, especially if RKE2's agent interferes.
+For installation details, explore [Containerd - Getting Started](https://github.com/containerd/containerd/blob/main/docs/getting-started.md).
+This host `containerd` uses its socket at `/run/containerd/containerd.sock` and is configured via `/etc/containerd/config.yaml`.

 Now you know why, I will try to clarify it into each sentences

-- RKE2 relies on the host's `containerd` for initial configuration but uses its own `containerd` instance to run services.
-This can lead to a conflict during configuration updates.
-Specifically, when you apply new `containerd` configurations, both `config.toml` and `config.toml.tmpl` are synchronized (as mentioned in the [Configuring containerd](https://docs.rke2.io/advanced#configuring-containerd) documentation).
-At this point, essential Kubernetes components like `kube-proxy`, the CNI (Container Network Interface), and Ingress are already running without issues.
-This suggests that two `containerd` processes are involved in managing the deployment.
+- **RKE2** uses the host's `containerd` for initial setup, but then runs its own `containerd` instance for services.
+This can cause **configuration conflicts** when updates occur.
+When new `containerd` configurations are applied, `config.toml` and `config.toml.tmpl` are synchronized.
+Essential Kubernetes components like `kube-proxy`, CNI, and Ingress are typically already running smoothly at this stage, indicating that **two `containerd` processes** are involved in managing the deployment.

-- Upon reboot, all RKE2 Kubernetes components (including `kube-proxy`, CNI, Ingress, etc.) need to restart.
-However, the RKE2 `containerd` now depends on `nvidia-container-runtime`.
-If `kube-proxy` and the CNI haven't started yet (correct me if I'm wrong), the `GPU-Operator` cannot initialize.
-This lack of essential networking components causes the `GPU-Operator`, which is required for the `nvidia-container-runtime` to function, to crash.
-(NOTE: Actually )
+- **Reboot Issues**: Upon reboot, all RKE2 Kubernetes components must restart.
+However, RKE2's `containerd` then depends on `nvidia-container-runtime`, but the default application won't run with `nvidia-runtime`.
+This prevents `kube-proxy` and the CNI from starting (if my understanding is correct), which in turn stops the `GPU-Operator` from initializing.
+This absence of critical networking components causes the `GPU-Operator` (necessary for `nvidia-container-runtime` to function) to crash.
+(NOTE: You can read and see the config in [[Kubewekend Session Extra 2#GPU Machine with GPU Operator and HAMI 🌟|GPU Machine with GPU Operator and HAMI]] to see what different between of them)

 Here why I pop up the idea to restore anything in set configuration.
-Let's me try to introduce a walkthrough
+Let's me try to introduce the walkthrough

 You should stop the `rke2-agent` for maintaining, yes it will cause a downtime but if you have well off resources for maintaining, you should `drain` node before doing and prevent to cause anything downtime for your service.
 But like I told `rke2-agent` stop doesn't mean your service already run stop (But in my case, reboot machine and it cause downtime 😄)